kisom/kyleisom.net-archive/source/_posts/2011-12-31-my-docs-got-dropped.markdown

 LulzSec-style attacks this year.
 And that is - getting mad at Anonymous, LulzSec, AntiSec, or whatever the nom du jour is, is an exercise in futility and ignorance.
 It's like getting mad at your five year old for getting into the cookie jar you left on the kitchen table.
-Your antiquate and ineffective security mechanism (the kid couldn't *possibly* get on the table) should have been replaced by something more effective (maybe locking it in the pantry, overkill for a cookie jar though).
+Your antiquated and ineffective security mechanism (the kid couldn't *possibly* get on the table) should have been replaced by something more effective (maybe locking it in the pantry, overkill for a cookie jar though).

 The issue is it's 2011 (almost 2012) and we've been doing this for a while now.
 The rampant incompetence of people setting up these sites should be